• Account

 I’ll preface this by saying, there is no one-size-fits-all for everyone.
 There are people that can have unbelievable success with either of these in literally days or unbelievable failures with either over months and years.

 So much of it depends on the individual.
-The questions and information in this post is based on years of helping people do both of these things and seeing the results of hundreds of members in our premium Location Rebel Academy community.
+The questions and information in this post are based on years of helping people do both of these things and seeing the results of hundreds of members in our premium Location Rebel Academy community.

 Now that I’ve established that, let’s help you decide what’s better for you a freelance business or a niche site.